 Some schools ask you to fill in a Supplementary Form to help them gather extra information about your child.
-This will help them decide where they would come in the admission rules.
+This will help them decide where your child would come in the admission rules.
 The four Buckinghamshire schools that use a Supplementary Form are:

 Children with Special Educational Needs

 Many children with Special Educational Needs go to a local school and are provided with extra support.
 There are also Special Schools which support children with particular needs.
-If your child has (or you expect them to have) an Education, Health & Care Plan (formerly a Statement of Special Educational Needs), you should contact the Special Educational Needs Team by emailing firstname.lastname@example.org or calling 01296 382269.
-Most parents of children with an EHCP or Statement will know about their child’s secondary school place before March 2018.
+If your child has (or you expect them to have) an Education, Health & Care Plan, you should contact the Special Educational Needs Team by emailing email@example.com or calling 01296 382269.
+Most parents of children with an EHCP will know about their child’s secondary school place before March 2019.